 Steps 1 to 3 are optional.
-They explain how to use the DISABLE CARD command to disable the Ethernet line card you are replacing so that the controller card does not generate an alarm when you remove the card.
+They explain how to use the DISABLE CARD command to disable an Ethernet line card so that the controller card does not generate an alarm when you remove it.

 - Start a management session on the chassis.
-For instructions on how to start a local management session, refer to "Starting a Local Management Session" on page 222. - 2.
-At the command prompt, enter the DISABLE CARD command with the slot number of the card you want to remove.
-For example, to disable the Ethernet line card in slot 1, you enter:
+For instructions on how to start a local management session, refer to "Starting a Local Management Session" on page 226. - 2.
+At the command prompt, enter the DISABLE CARD command with the chassis slot number of the card you want to remove.
+For example, to disable the Ethernet line card in chassis slot 1, you enter: